AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/eventhub.md

 ### Ingress higher volume data

-Currently, the maximum volume of data that you can bring from your [!DNL Event Hubs] account to Platform is (x).
+Currently, the maximum volume of data that you can bring from your [!DNL Event Hubs] account to Platform is 2000 records per second.
 To scale up and ingest higher volume data, please contact your Adobe representative.

 ### Increase parallelism on [!DNL Event Hubs] and Platform